Upgrading a water powered mill combines technological innovation and social responsibility

 Modern generators and measurement techniques

 The degree of innovation in the new installation is extremely high for a small power generating plant of this order of magnitude.
 The installation already begins feeding electricity into the grid at an initial speed of 500 rotations.
-Targeted modernisation measures made it possible to increase the amount of electricity fed into the mains by 30 per cent.
+Targeted modernisation measures made it possible to increase the amount of electricity fed into the mains by 30 percent.
 This was made possible by the multiple chamber system of the turbine.
-The permanent magnet 5 kW three-phase synchronous generator from Johannes Huebner Giessen is one of the main energy conversion components, which was specially designed to meet the requirements at the place of installation at the mill.
+The permanent magnet 5 kW three-phase synchronous generator from Johannes Hübner Giessen is one of the main energy conversion components, which was specially designed to meet the requirements at the place of installation at the mill.
 In addition, sensing components are installed to monitor the level of water and control the turbine according to the amount of water present.
 The design changes mean it is possible to operate the small-scale power plant for the most part independent of the level of water flowing in the stream.

 Plans for further cooperation

 "We decided at the beginning of the project to offer the generator for a price reduced by an amount equivalent to our donation.
 That is our contribution towards implementing the project despite limited funds", explains Prof. Ing.
-Ewald Ohl, head of the Energy Systems department at Johannes Huebner Giessen.
+Ewald Ohl, head of the Energy and Drive Systems department at Johannes Hübner Giessen.
 Spurred on by the huge success of the concept implemented at the Mill, it is now planned to realize a comparable project for young women in difficulty.
 Exploratory discussions about financing the project are presently underway.
 The lively interest that both companies are experiencing is further proof of just how successful cooperation between social institutions and industrial companies can be.